 The 2nd U-CAN possibility circle focused on aligning the working definitions of U-CAN, identifying preferred areas of engagement and agreeing on the next steps such as the frequency of subsequent meetings.

-The charter outlines U-CAN’s purpose, principles, goals, themes, and approach.
-The U-CAN is exploring the possibility of creating a community of diverse but complementary institutional experts across industry, civil society, academia, and government; to build a harmonious and focused ecosystem that can drive collective thought and action at scale.
+The charter defines U-CAN’s purpose, principles, goals, themes, and approach.
+The collective envisions building a community of diverse yet complementary experts from industry, civil society, academia, and government to foster a unified ecosystem for impactful, scalable collective action.

 Subscribe to the U-CAN newsletter for the latest updates on citizen-centric urban governance